Qite/Umbraco-Inception/README.md

 Note that this can be great for multi-lingual sites.

-Next step if to register your model.
+Next step is to register your model.
 This can be done on Application Startup f.ex: